next-exp/IC/readme.md

 9. If the process succeeds, a new branch with the name `LFS.<branch>` will be created in `<migration repo>`.
 Once you are satisfied that this branch is OK, you can push it to your fork.
+To do this you will need your user and password for the gitlab server on step 1.